 In the final days of 2020, people in Florida 65 and older began receiving their first shots of the coronavirus vaccine, but when and where those doses became available have varied from county to county.

-In early January, Florida was vaccinating only three priority groups: Health care workers, long-term care facility staff and residents and people 65 or older.
-The health care group includes EMTs and paramedics as well as Department of Health staff.
+Florida is currently vaccinating only four priority groups: Health care workers, long-term care facility staff and residents, people 65 or older and those deemed at high-risk for the virus at area hospitals.
+The health care group includes first responders, such as firefighters and paramedics as well as Department of Health staff.

-More than 1 million people in Florida have received their first dose of the COVID-19 vaccine as of Jan.
-19, however, more than 44,000 are overdue for their second shot, according to the department of health database.
+More than 2.8 million people in Florida have received their first dose of the COVID-19 vaccine, according to the department of health database.
+Of those, nearly 1.5 million have received both shots.

-All vaccine Florida sites are open to anyone in the priority groups regardless of state or county residency.
 Residents will need to return to receive their second shot 21 or 28 days after their first dose, depending on which vaccine they receive.
+Doses can be administered anytime after the time-period required for the Pfizer or Moderna shots.

 Floridians are asked to be patient as county health departments roll out vaccination plans for millions of residents who meet the age qualifications.
 The state is home to more than 4 million people 65 and older.